Gatewood13/AngularJSCalculator/README.md

 I edited the styling and added functionality for dividing and multiplying.
 Also edited file structure to include the script from a seperate file.

 Feel free to use this in any way you would like to.
+You will need angular.min.js for this to function properly.